-In April 2007, CCO Holdings redeemed \$550 million of its senior floating rate notes due December 15, 2010.
-The redemption resulted in a loss on extinguishment of debt of approximately \$19 million for the nine months ended September 30, 2007, included in other income (expense), net on the Company's condensed consolidated statements of operations.
+In April 2007, Charter Holdings completed a tender offer, in which \$97 million of Charter Holdings' notes were accepted in exchange for \$100 million of total consideration, including premiums and accrued interest.
+In addition, Charter Holdings redeemed \$187 million of its 8.625% senior notes due April 1, 2009 and CCO Holdings redeemed \$550 million of its senior floating rate notes due December 15, 2010.
+These redemptions closed in April 2007.
+The redemptions and tender resulted in a loss on extinguishment of debt of approximately \$22 million for the nine months ended September 30, 2007, included in other income (expense), net on the Company's condensed consolidated statements of operations.